Information for Landlords

 - Keep yourself informed of changes in the sector by subscribing to the Landlords' Newsletter and attending Landlords Forums

-- Ensure your property is safe and meets current housing standards, including regulations covering fire safety and protection, smoke and carbon monoxide alarms, gas and electrical safety standards, legionella and furnishings (if provided)
+- Ensure your property is safe and meets current housing standards, including regulations covering fire safety and protection, smoke and carbon monoxide alarms, gas and electrical safety standards, Legionella and furnishings (if provided)

 - Ensure you can comply with regulations regarding repairs

 - Obtain an Energy Performance Certificate and ensure your property meets the Minimum Energy Efficiency Standards.
-Check if there are grants available to assist you to bring your property to the correct standard - see Energy Efficiency Advice in Useful Links for more details.
+Check if there are grants available to assist you to bring your property to the correct standard - see Simple Energy Advice in Useful Links for more details.

 - If the property will be shared by a number of unrelated people or households, check you will comply with Management Regulations for Houses in Multiple Occupation (HMOs)